vivekagr/AWS-SAA-C02-Course/README.md

 - Y can be a certain time or time period.
 - Z is a supported target service to deliver the event to.

-EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
+- EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
-Things created in one can be visible in the other for now.
+  - Things created in one can be visible in the other for now.

-Both systems have a default Event bus for a single AWS account.
+- Both systems have a default **Event Bus** for a single AWS account.
-A bus is a stream of events which occur for any supported service inside an AWS account.
+  - A bus is a stream of events which occur for any supported service inside an AWS account.
-In CW Events, there is only one bus (implicit), this is not exposed.
+- **In CW Events, there is only one bus (implicit), this is not exposed.**
-EventBridge can have additional event buses for your applications or third party applications and services.
+- **CW EventBridge can have additional event buses for your applications or third party applications and services.**
-These can be interacted with in the same way as the default bus.
+  - These can be interacted with in the same way as the default bus.

-In both services, you create rules and these rules pattern match events which occur on the buses and when they see an event which matches, they deliver that event to a target.
-Alternatively you can have schedule based rules which match a certain date and time or ranges of dates and times.
+- In both services, you create **rules**
+  - these rules pattern match events which occur on the buses
+  - when they see an event which matches, they deliver that **event** to a **target**.
+  - Alternatively you can have **schedule** based rules which match a certain date and time or ranges of dates and times.

-Rules match incoming events or schedules.
-The rule matches an event and routes that event to one or more targets as you define on that rule.

-Architecturally at the heart of event bridge is the default account event bus.
+- Architecturally at the heart of **Event Bridge** is the Default Account **Event Bus**.
-This is a stream of events generated by supported services within the AWS account.
-Rules are created and these are linked to a specific event bus or the default event bus.
-Once the rule completes pattern matching, the rule is executed and moves that event that it matched through to one or more targets.
+  - This is a **stream of events** generated by supported services within the AWS account.
+  - Rules are created and these are linked to a specific **Event Bus** or the default Event Bus.
+  - Once the rule completes pattern matching, the rule is executed and moves that event that it matched through to one or more targets.
-The events themselves are JSON structures and the data can be used by the targets.
+- **The events themselves are JSON structures and the data can be used by the targets.**

-### Application Programming Interface (API) Gateway
+### Application Programming Interface API Gateway

 - A way applications or services can communicate with each other.
 - API gateway is an AWS managed service.
-  - Provides managed AWS endpoints.
+  - Provides **managed API Endpoint Service**.
   - Can also perform authentication to prove you are who you claim.
   - You can create an API and present it to your customers for use.
+  - it's heavily used in Serverless architectures
-- Allows you to create, publish, monitor, and secure APIs.
+- **Allows you to Create, Publish, Monitor, and Secure APIs ... as a service**
 - Billed based on:
   - number of API calls
-  - amount of data transferred
+  - data transferred
   - additional performance features such as caching
-- Serve as an entry point for serverless architecture.
+- **Serve as an entry point for serverless architecture**
 - If you have on premises legacy services that use APIs, this can be integrated.

 Great during an architecture evolution because the endpoints don't change.

 1. Create a managed API and point at the existing monolithic application.
 2. Using API gateway allows the business to evolve along the way slowly.
-This might move some of the data to fargate and aurora architecture.
+This might involve moving some of the data to Microservice architecture, e.g. Fargate and Aurora.
-3. Move to a full serverless architecture with DynamoDB.
+3. Move to a full Serverless architecture with e.g. Lambda, DynamoDB.

 ### Serverless

+- This is **not one single thing**
+  - it's more about software than hardware
-This is not one single thing, you manage few if any servers.
+  - you manage few if any servers - **low overhead**
-This aims to remove overhead and risk as much as possible.
+- related to Microservice architecture and Event-Driven architecture
-Applications are a collection of small and specialized functions that do one thing really well and then stop.
+- applications are a collection of small and specialized **functions that do one thing really well and then stop**

-These functions are stateless and run in ephemeral environments.
+- these functions are **stateless** and run in **ephemeral environments**
-Every time they run, they obtain the data that they need, they do something and then optionally, they store the result persistently somehow or deliver the output to something else.
+  - every time they run, they obtain the data that they need, they do something and then optionally, they store the result persistently somehow or deliver the output to something else.

-Generally, everything is event driven.
-Nothing is running until it's required.
+- generally, everything is Event Driven: **nothing is running until it's required**
-While not being used, there should be little to no cost.
+  - while not being used, there should be little to no cost.

-Should use managed services when possible.
+- should use **managed services** when possible
+  - shouldn't re-invent the wheel
+  - e.g. stick to S3 for any persistent object storage

+- aim is to:
-Aim is to consume as a service whatever you can, code as little as possible, and use function as a service for any general purpose compute needs, and then use all of those building blocks together to create your application.
+  - consume **as a service** whatever you can
+  - **code as little as possible**
+  - use **FaaS** for any general purpose compute needs
+  - then use all of those building blocks together to create your application.

 #### Example of Serverless

-A user wants to upload videos to a website for transcoding.
+- A user wants to upload videos to a website for transcoding.
+  - starting position is that we don't use any self-managed services

-1. User browses to a static website that is running the uploader.
-The JS runs directly from the web browser.
+1. User browses to a S3-hosted static website running the Upload service.
+The JS runs directly from the web browser
-2. Third party auth provider, google in this case, authenticates via **token**.
+2. Third party auth provider, Google in this case, authenticates via **token**.
-3. AWS cannot use tokens provided by third parties. **Cognito** is called to swap the third party token for AWS credentials.
+3. AWS cannot use tokens provided by third parties. **Cognito** is called to swap the third party token (Google) for AWS temporary credentials.
 4. Service uses these temporary credentials to upload a video to S3 bucket.
-5. Bucket will generate an event once it has completed the upload.
+5. Bucket will **generate an Event** once it has completed the upload.
-6. A lambda triggers to transcode the video as needed.
-The transcoder will get the original S3 bucket video location and will use this for its workload.
+6. A lambda function is triggered by the Event, and creates jobs in the **Elastic Transcoder service**.
+The Elastic Transcoder, as part of the initation of the job, will get the original S3 bucket video location and will use this for its workload.
-7. Output will be added to a new transcode bucket and will put an entry into DynamoDB.
+7. Outputs (e.g. different resolution vids made from the original vid) will be added to a new transcode bucket and will put an entry into
+DynamoDB.
-8. User can interact with another Lambda to pull the media from the transcode bucket using the DynamoDB entry.
+8. User can interact with another Lambda function to pull the URL of the media from the transcode bucket using the DynamoDB entry.

+No self-managed services (e.g. EC2 instances) were used.
+The architecture is Serverless, but...
+- generally, **API Gateway** would be used **between any client-side processing** and the **Lambda functions**

 ### Simple Notification Service (SNS)